Daspletosaurus: Assigned species

-In 2017, John Wilson discovered the bones of a tyrannosaurid, including a partial disarticulated skull, cervical, sacral, and caudal vertebrae, and a rib, chevron, and first metatarsal, from the "Jack’s B2" site of the Judith River Formation.
+In 2017, John Wilson discovered the bones of a tyrannosaurid, including a partial disarticulated skull, cervical, sacral, and caudal vertebrae, and a rib, chevron, and first metatarsal, from the "Jack's B2" site of the Judith River Formation.
 Elías A. Warshaw and Denver W. Fowler described these remains (BDM 107) in 2022 as belonging to a new species of Daspletosaurus, D. wilsoni.
 It represents a transitional species between D. torosus and D. horneri, as it existed between them in time.
-These three species likely evolved directly through anagenesis.
+It has been suggested that the three species may have evolved directly through anagenesis, but this theory was disputed by Scherer and Voiculescu-Holvad (2024) who suggested that D. wilsoni may be a junior synonym of D. torosus, while Warshaw et al. (2024) supported the validity of this species and referred other specimens to it.
+In 2025, Scherer also supported the theory that tyrannosaurines including Daspletosaurus evolved through anagenesis, and accepted the validity of D. wilsoni.
+In 2025, Warner-Cowgill and colleagues described the largest known specimen of Daspletosaurus, CMC VP 15826 (nicknamed "Pete III"), identifying new anatomical features previously unknown from this genus and interpreting these characters as weakening the hypothesis that D. wilsoni and D. torosus are distinct species.
+In their 2025 description of the tyrannosauroid Khankhuuluu, Voris and colleagues agreed that the characters distinguishing these species were problematic and unconvincing.